cybertec-postgresql/react-page/packages/meta/README.md

-# ORY Editor Meta Package
+# React Page Meta Package

 This is a meta package including all official components of the ORY Editor.